These instructions apply to the Land Rover Freelander Mk2 (L359) 2006-2014.

 - Recheck every tyre — one below spec keeps the warning on.

-- Drive a little further so all four sensors transmit.
+- Drive a little further so all four sensors transmit; a very short trip may not be enough.

 - Still lit with correct pressures?
 A sensor may have a flat internal battery (they last several years) — look up the stored code on autodtcs.com.